Roar Collab High Performance Computing Cluster

 Roar Collab is the newest high performance research computing cluster managed by ICDS.
 Designed with collaboration in mind, the Roar Collab environment allows for more frequent software updates and hardware upgrades to keep pace with researchers’ changing needs.

 Roar Collab has become the flagship cluster for Penn State researchers.
-The Roar cluster remains, but is dedicated to serving the small portion of researchers who must comply with the stringent NIST 800-171 data storage standards.
+The Roar cluster remains, but is dedicated to serving the small portion of researchers who utilize restricted data.

 Our Computing System Location